Mia Gross

 Mia Gross (born 18 April 2001) is an Australian track and field athlete who competes in sprint events.
 She was junior Australian champion in the 100m and 200m in both 2018 and 2019.
 As a senior, Gross was part of the Australian sprint relay team that finished third at the Commonwealth Games in 2022.
-She competed at the 2024 Summer Olympics.
+She competed at the 2024 Summer Olympics and won the gold medal over 200 metres at the 2026 Oceania Athletics Championships.

 Early life

 Growing up in Geelong, Gross took part in many sports including football, netball, volleyball, hockey and cricket, but focused ultimately on athletics.

 Career

 Junior career

 As a junior, Gross was entered into the 2017 Commonwealth Youth Games held in Nassau, Bahamas.
 At the Games however, Gross had her wrist broken following an incident in which another competitor knocked her over by jogging into her lane when she was training.
 Gross competed in the 100m despite the freshly broken wrist, and against medical advice, but missed out on a place in the final by 0.02 seconds.

 Gross reached the semi-finals at the 2018 IAAF World U20 Championships in Tampere, Finland in the 200m, and was part of an Australian relay team which reached the final of the 4x100m relay and finished in a national and Oceanian under-20 record time of 44.78 seconds.
 In 2018, and 2019, Gross won National U20 100m and 200m titles.